Hair follicle bulge: a fascinating reservoir of epithelial stem cells.

 Abstract

 Androgenetic alopecia (Androgenetic Alopecia), also known as common baldness, is characterized by a marked decrease in hair follicle size, which could be related to the loss of hair follicle stem or progenitor cells.
 To test this hypothesis, we analyzed bald and non-bald scalp from Androgenetic Alopecia individuals for the presence of hair follicle stem and progenitor cells.
 Cells expressing cytokeratin15 (KRT15), CD200, CD34, and integrin, α6 (ITGA6) were quantitated via flow cytometry.
 High levels of KRT15 expression correlated with stem cell properties of small cell size and quiescence.
 These KRT15(hi) stem cells were maintained in bald scalp samples.
 However, CD200(hi)ITGA6(hi) and CD34(hi) cell populations--which both possessed a progenitor phenotype, in that they localized closely to the stem cell-rich bulge area but were larger and more proliferative than the KRT15(hi) stem cells--were markedly diminished.
 In functional assays, analogous CD200(hi)Itga6(hi) cells from murine hair follicles were multipotent and generated new hair follicles in skin reconstitution assays.

-These findings support the notion that a defect in conversion of hair follicle stem cells to progenitor cells plays a role in the pathogenesis of Androgenetic Alopecia.
+Folliculitis is defined histologically as the presence of inflammatory cells within the wall and ostia of the hair follicle, creating a follicular-based pustule.
 The actual type of inflammatory cells can vary and may be dependent on the etiology of the folliculitis, the stage at which the biopsy specimen was obtained, or both.
 The inflammation can be either limited to the superficial aspect of the follicle with primary involvement of the infundibulum or the inflammation can affect both the superficial and deep aspect of the follicle.
 Deep folliculitis can eventuate from chronic lesions of superficial folliculitis or from lesions that are manipulated, and this may ultimately result in scarring.

 Perifolliculitis, on the other hand, is defined as the presence of inflammatory cells in the perifollicular tissues and can involve the adjacent reticular dermis.
 Folliculitis and perifolliculitis can manifest independently or together as a result of follicular disruption and irritation.